 Following this, the kinematic quantities, like strains and deformation gradients, are calculated at the Gauss point.
 Then, using these kinematical quantities and material properties, the stress is calculated at the Gauss point.
 Following this, using the interpolation function for that element, this stress is projected to the nodes.

 Now, as shown in Fig. 03, each projection might lead to slightly (or even completely) different values of stresses at the node.
 Most FEA programs perform a nodal averaging so that the projected values are averaged and only one value is considered for each node.
 This is shown in red in Fig. 03.

 Caution needs to be demonstrated, as frequently—especially in fracture problems—displacement plots are discussed rather than stresses.
 However, due to the above averaging, stresses might appear smooth, there might be significant jumps, and the mesh might not be good enough to obtain stress convergence.
 While averaging is a nice tool for colorful pictures, switching off averaging could demonstrate whether the mesh leads to reasonable results.

 To summarize the discussions, displacements and reaction forces are the fundamental quantities that are being solved in any FEM computation.
 Both stresses and strains are calculated as post-processing quantities once a converged solution is obtained for the nodal displacements.

 Stress and strain are calculated at the Gauss points and further on projected to the nodal points.
-Here, one needs to exercise extreme caution since most FEA software solutions perform a nodal averaging.
-Such averaging will hide any mesh effects that need to be addressed for accurate solutions.
+In this scenario, it is vital that extreme caution is exercised since most FEA software solutions perform a nodal averaging.
+Such averaging will disguise any mesh effects that need to be addressed for accurate solutions.